OPEN WORKSHOPS | CIRCUS EDUCATION CONFERENCE 2026

 The programme on April 17 is open to all interested participants.

-This workshop offers a focused look at how mental health can be intentionally supported within circus education.
-It draws on the Codarts Student Life programme, current research, and practical experience from sports and performance psychology to highlight the psychological demands students face and the skills they need to navigate them.
+The workshop offers a focused look at how mental health can be intentionally supported within circus education.
+It draws on the Codarts Student Life program, current research, and practical experience from sports and performance psychology to highlight the psychological demands students face and the skills they need to navigate them.
 Jorrit will introduce accessible mental tools that help students regulate stress, respond to setbacks, and build sustainable habits.
-The workshop will also explore how mental-health literacy, structured support, and everyday choices can strengthen student well-being and long-term artistic development.
+But will also look for insights into how mental‑health literacy, structured support, and everyday choices can strengthen student well‑being and long‑term artistic development.

 Jorrit Terpstra is a performance psychologist and member of the Student Life team at Codarts (NL).
 With a calm, open, and honest approach, he supports artists in navigating the thoughts and emotions that shape their performance — whether in auditions, rehearsals, or on stage.
 His work focuses on practical mental tools, mindset development, and building confidence, especially in moments of setback, pressure, or injury.